DarwinNE/FidoCadJ/README.md

 3.6 Static code analysis and the quality of the FidoCadJ source code
 --------------------------------------------------------------------

 Static code analysis is a powerful tool to ensure code quality.
-It can not do miracles, but it is an useful way to avoid common errors.
+It cannot do miracles, but it is an useful way to avoid common errors.
 Two tools are routinely used to ensure that FidoCadJ is of the highest quality possible.
 They are [PMD](https://pmd.github.io) and [FindBugs](